DMovies - Your platform for thought-provoking cinema

 The aesthetic informality of the cinematography – with few close-ups and mostly diegetic lighting – lends the story a touch of spontaneity, if not enough to rescue it from banality.

-This very familiar story of ageism, and the fourth feature of Francis For Coppola’s eldest grandchild, just premiered in the Official Competition of the 72nd San Sebastian International Film Festival.
+This very familiar tale of ageism in the entertainment industry is the fourth feature film by Francis Ford Coppola’s eldest grandchild, just premiered in the Official Competition of the 72nd San Sebastian International Film Festival.
 For a truly refreshing film on the same topic, watch Coralie Fargeat’s The Substance instead (also from this year).

 By Victor Fraga - 26-09-2024